RAMAKRISHNAHUDDAR/mini-backend/README.md

 🩺 Samagra NutriCare – Backend

-This repository contains the backend services for the Samagra NutriCare application, a healthcare and nutrition management platform that enables doctors and patients to manage appointments, chat, and maintain detailed medical reports.
+This repository contains the backend services for the Samagra NutriCare application, a healthcare and nutrition management platform that enables doctors and patients to manage appointments, chat, and maintain detailed medical reports and diet plans.